p1983-web/ms1-kayaking-project/README.md

          }

 * BUG- When the rem size is increased on a users screen the text on the hero image is lost and the form is cut off from the bottom.
 FIX - Changed the code so that the container-pattern-form was set to min-content.
 I changed the position of the jumbotron.
 * BUG The links to social media were not working.
-FIX the URL to the website had a typo.
+Noticed the links to the fav icons were missing some " and breaking the links.

 ***